-Meal kit popularity continues to rise as adult consumers seek to simplify food prep, eat healthier, and try new recipes, says a 2016 Harris Poll.
+Meal kit popularity continues to rise as adult consumers seek to simplify food prep, eat healthier, and try new recipes, says a new Harris Poll.
 More than 2,000 adults participated, including 474 who purchased a meal kit online or in-store in the past 12 months of the poll.

 Overall, 1 in 4 adults purchased a meal kit in 2016 and 70% still purchase meal kits.
 The top reasons for buying a meal kit included:

 - Reduce prep and cook time (45%)

 Read on for more details.